lsteiner3/xray-project/README.md

 # Metal3DPrinter
+This is the copy that Leo is using.
 This project is the LabView GUI and Control system of the metal 3D printer at Fab Lab.
 The system provides a GUI for users to monitor and control the instruments.

 ## Prerequisites